Blackcatmaxy/Botcatmaxy/README.md

 # Botcatmaxy
 Botcatmaxy is a discord bot focused on helping moderate discord servers.
-People who have used MEE6 will notice a similiraty with the basic commands but Botcatmaxy has many changes on top of the basic "moderation bot" that you can see over in the wiki.
+People who have used MEE6 will notice a similarity with the basic commands but Botcatmaxy has many changes on top of the basic "moderation bot" that you can see over in the wiki.
 It has a robust autofilter that does a lot of work to balance false flags with catching things that other bots wouldn't.
-Of course we also provide tons of customization in this aspect if you really would like to avoid false warns.
+Of course we also provide tons of customization in this aspect if you really would like to avoid false warnings.

 If you're interested [click here to add the bot to your Discord server!](https://discord.com/api/oauth2/authorize?client_id=488796531512573953&permissions=403008582&scope=bot)